xieweiAlex/English_Learning/words/2025/words-Oct-25.md

 The night is warm and **balmy**.
 I don't think it's **in the cards** for us.
 You're pretty much **home free**, unless you ... **blow it**.
-It could anything from some **inane** comment, to wearing the wrong kind of shorts. -
+It could anything from some **inane** comment, to wearing the wrong kind of shorts.
 You're very **hard to please**.

 A **beguiling** **tragicomedy**, Vicky Cristina Barcelona charms with beautiful views of the Spanish city and a **marvelously** well-matched cast.

 If anything, I was doing you a favor. - A favor?
 Yeah, I told you, he's a **hard ass**.

-I submitted a refund request for a duplicate booking on [date], case number [if you have it].
-I received an email confirmation that my claim was acknowledged, but I have not yet received the refund.

-upbraid, chide, scold, reproach, rebuke, reprimand.

 And almost no one is positioned for it because they’re still measuring their “returns” in the wrong **yardstick**.

 In Bitcoin terms, the **veil** is gone: catastrophic real losses in every traditional asset.